 There is no charge for incident report requests that are less than 51 pages.
 Requests of 51 pages or more are 15 cents for each additional page.
 Photographs are $3 per print, CDs (audio) are $10 each, and DVDs (video) are $25 each.
 There is no fee for an inspection of records.

-How do I get a Freedom of Information form?
+How do I submit a Freedom of Information request?

 Do members of the Police Department solicit donations over the phone or through the mail?

 No. The Addison Police Department's union, MAP #81, hires an organization to solicit for donations used for charitable events.
 To report a solicitor claiming to be a member of the Addison Police Department or to make a complaint about a solicitor/peddler, contact the Addison Police Department at (630) 543-3080.
 For information on whether or not a not-for-profit organization is legitimate, call the Attorney General's Office at (312) 814-3000.

 Can someone solicit door to door in my neighborhood?